 How Does Niacin Help Remove THC from the Body

-This means that to pass a drug urine test, advocates of niacin flushing must plan ahead.
+This means that to pass a drug urine test, advocates of niacin flushing must plan.
 It will not work is the test is a surprise.
-It also requires much more niacin than the CDC recommends for a daily maximum dose.
+It also requires much more niacin than the CDC recommends for a maximum daily dose.

 What are the Side Effects of Using Niacin